Challenges faced by Indian startups

 Explanation of the problem

-Due to a lack of access to capital, Indian startups frequently encounter funding issues.
+Due to a lack of access to capital, Indian startups often face funding challenges.
 Venture capital firms typically target established startups, making it difficult for early-stage businesses to obtain funding.
-In addition, it is challenging for investors to fund new businesses in India due to the high risk of investing in startups and the difficulties posed by regulations.
+Additionally, investors face challenges in funding new companies in India due to the high risk associated with investing in startups and the complexities posed by regulations.

 Possible sources of funding